 “Don’t worry, just continue,” I thought, and soon enough I caught up with them again.

-Richard is planning a second book with little text and full colour pictures in larger format.
+Richard is planning a second book with little text and full-colour pictures in a larger format.